Total Knee Replacement

 Total Joint Fixation:

 There are two methods of securing the prosthesis to the bone.
 One relies on in-growth of the patient's bone to anchor the device, and the other uses "cement".
 The cement is a plastic polymer that serves as an adhesive grout.
 The method of fixation utilized is usually based on the patient's age and the quality and condition of the patient's bone.
 The design of the prosthesis also influences the method of attachment to the bone.
+The decision of what type of fixation is utilized is made at the time of surgery by your Orthopedic Surgeon.

 Total Knee Replacement: